VOLUNTEERS MAKE A DIFFERENCE!

 - Volunteer Application -

 It is required that volunteers 18 years or older, including adult companions of Youth Volunteers, complete and submit a volunteer application and signed agreement form.
+For those needing to complete court mandated community service, please do not fill out this application.
+Call the shelter during open hours for more information.

 All volunteers under the age of 18 must have a parent or guardian complete the Permission and Release Form for Youth Volunteers.